I am a Ph.D. student in robotics.

-My research interests lie at the intersection of robot autonomy, localization and mapping, and visual understanding for navigation and decision making.
-I am broadly interested in estimation problems, machine learning, and inference, in aerial, ground, and manipulation domains.
+I aim to create algorithms that endow robots with the ability to operate autonomously with and for their human partners.
+My research interests lie at the intersection of planning and perception for robotics, driven by geometry and multimodal learning from data.
+I am broadly interested in estimation problems, machine learning, and inference, in micro-aerial, ground, and manipulation domains.

 I spend most of my time at the lab or on